SamuelePassiatore/SamuelePassiatore/README.md

 # Hello World, I'm [Samuele](https://github.com/SamuelePassiatore)

-Junior Web Developer with philosophy degree and passion for blockchain and chess
+Junior Web Developer with degree in philosophy and passion for blockchain and chess
 <br/>
 Student at @Boolean Careers
 <br/>